Easonliuliang/Payload.cool/Readme.md

 * Outdated or cluttered UI
 * Limited advanced views (Diff, deep Tree interaction)

-**JSON.cool** addresses these issues by running **100% in the browser**, with **no data upload, no login, and no server‑side parsing**.
+**Payload.cool** addresses these issues by running **100% in the browser**, with **no data upload, no login, and no server‑side parsing**.

-> JSON.cool is not a copycat formatter — it is a *developer‑grade JSON debugging workspace* optimized for daily use.
+> Payload.cool is not a copycat formatter — it is a *developer‑grade JSON debugging workspace* optimized for daily use.

 ---